ethereum/EIPs/EIPS/eip-bit_based_permission.md

 ## Abstract

 This EIP offers a standard for building a bit-based permission and role system.
-Each permission is represented by a single bit in `uint256` from which we can defined up to `256` permissions and `2²⁵⁶` roles.
+Each permission is represented by a single bit.
+By using an `uint256`, up to $256$ permissions and $2^{256}$ roles can be defined.
 We are able to specify the importance of permission based on the order of the bits.

 ## Motivation